devonzuegel/ketchup-club/README.md

 ## Phase 2: Before friends use it

-- [ ] Publish to TestFlight so other friends can use it
+- [x] Publish to TestFlight so other friends can use it
 - [ ] Push notification when a friend is online
+  - [ ] Handle how this is shown in the settings page
 - [ ] Have the PhoneInput component autosuggest the user's phone number.
 Note: This may require forking the library and adding the feature

 ## Phase 3: Before making it public